How to Get Your FAA Part 107 License (2026 Complete Guide)

 · Night operations: Operating drones in low-light conditions requires specialized skills and knowledge of thermal imaging technology.

-· Precision flying: The ability to navigate through tight spaces and around obstacles is crucial for applications like building inspections or tactical operations.
+· Precision flying: The ability to navigate through tight spaces and around obstacles is crucial for applications like building inspections or tactical operations

 · Data collection: Officers must be proficient in using various payloads, such as to gather crucial information during missions using high-resolution cameras and thermal sensors

-· Learn to operate FPV drones that allow law enforcement survey and clear indoors areas without putting police officers in the line of fire
+· Learn to operate FPV drones that allow law enforcement survey and clear indoors areas without putting police officers in the line of fire for Tactical Operations (such as SWAT teams, etc.)

 Advanced training should also cover mission planning, deployment preparations, and the use of specialized equipment like thermography.
+Check our V1DroneMedia Advanced Drone Training courses: SAR (Search and Rescue) and Tactical Drone Operations Training that we bring on site to department nationwide.

 Emergency Procedures